Graco Premium Foam Crib Mattress Review

 When we first received the mattress, it came very tightly rolled up in a box.
 We prefer mattresses that ship flat so there's no risk of it expanding unevenly.

-In that time, the mattress was able to expand to just under 5" thick.
+During that time, the mattress was able to expand to just under 5" thick.

 Foam crib mattresses are a little finicky when it comes to expansion, so we've come to expect the mattress to be a bit smaller than advertised.